Test Category: Biochemistry

 Must be HAND DELIVERED to CLINICAL CHEMISTRY for immediate sample processing.

-LAB INSTRUCTIONS: Centrifuge the blood within 15 minutes of venepuncture (this may be extended to 30 minutes if only CgA and CgB are required).
+LAB INSTRUCTIONS: Centrifuge the blood within 15 minutes of venepuncture (this may be extended to 30 minutes if only CgA required).
 Separate on receipt into aliquot tube, freeze plasma at -20°C .

 Transport frozen minimum 3mL plasma required.